golanlevin/ExperimentalCapture/docs/multispectral.md

 ![NIR Spectrum](images/nir/nir_spectrum.png)

 NIR cameras can be inexpensive and easy to obtain.
-Given the presence of IR illumination, they allow us to see in the "dark", so they are widely used as security cameras.
+With IR illumination, they allow us to see in the "dark", so they are widely used as security cameras.
 Here's a BBC video tracking animals, unobtrusively, licking salt in a cave at night:

 [![Animals in NIR](images/nir/elephants-nir.png)](https://www.youtube.com/watch?v=8qpZz5NPU3g)